Meet our Team

 Abby Husselbee

-Abby Husselbee is an EELP Legal Fellow.
-Before EELP, Abby spent a year as the Re-entry Policy Fellow at Greater Boston Legal Services CORI & Re-entry Project.
-Abby received her J.D. from Georgetown University Law Center in 2020 and served as an Executive Editor of the Food & Drug Law Journal during her time at Georgetown.
+Abby Husselbee is a Staff Attorney and former EELP Legal Fellow.
+Before joining EELP, she spent a year as the Re-entry Policy Fellow at Greater Boston Legal Services CORI & Re-entry Project.
+Abby received her J.D. from Georgetown University Law Center in 2020 and served as an Executive Editor of the Food & Drug Law Journal.
 Prior to law school, Abby graduated with a B.S. from Boston College, where she was an active member of the Arts Council and a choreographer with student dance groups.

 Robin Just